snehil002/Hindi-Seekho/Readme.md

-# Hindi Seekho
+# Hindi Seekho App
 ~ by Snehil Kumar

 > A Hindi Language Teaching App For Kids
 Find screenshots in the ss/ folder in the root
 directory.

+## About the App
+HindiSeekho, is an Android app, that teaches kids
+the Hindi language using sounds of Hindi pronunciation
+of words and little illustrative images.

-## About the App and How it works
+## How it works
-The Hindi language teaching Android app for kids -
-HindiSeekho.

-This App teaches kids the Hindi Language.

 The app has 4 categories, namely Numbers, Family,
 Colors, and Phrases.

-In each category, there are list of words according
+In each category, there is a list of words according
 to its category.

 Each list item contains a Hindi Word, written in